This past year, I saw a therapist for the first time.

 Therapy should really be a no brainer.
 Most of us think nothing of diving into new wellness trends or trying a trendy superfood, all in the name of prevention and healthy upkeep.
-I’m religious about my annual womens wellness exams, chiropractic appointments, and visits to the dentist every six months.
+Most of us are attentive to our health by keeping regular chiropractic appointments, womens wellness exams and visits to the dentist every six months.
 But when it comes to our mental and emotional health, therapy can often be seen as a last resort for mending an ailing relationship or fixing an issue.

 When it comes down to it, what could be better than spending an hour with someone whose entire focus is to help you have a healthier and more balanced life?

 Therapy has been incredibly helpful for me, but I still remember that feeling of not knowing where to start.
 So for all you therapy newbies out there who feel ready but need a little direction, read on for 6 tips on finding the therapist that’s right for you.

 Determine the type of therapist you’re looking for.

 Narrowing down what you need from your sessions is essential to it being as beneficial as possible.
 If you’re dealing with anxiety and purposelessness in your career, a couple’s therapist probably won’t be the best fit for you.
 However, if you’re not sure exactly what you need, that’s okay too.
 There are plenty of therapists out there who can meet you where you are, and if they don’t feel like they’re the best fit for what you need, can refer you to someone who is.
 Either way, you’ll get to the right place.

 image: good and gorgeous

 Okay, I know what I want – how do I actually find a therapist?